wanderer6994/NitroGen/README.md

 # How to use
 1. In proxies.txt put your fresh HTTP proxies
-2. Run install_and_run to install dependencies and run the generator
+2. Run install_and_run to install dependencies and run the generator 'node app.js'

 # How does it work
 It's trying to generate valid invite code by generating random 16 letter long string which is being sent to discordapp.com to see if it's valid.